 Kids and adults alike get a kick out of the eye-popping scenery at this popular park with a hill that’s perfect for flying kites.
 Kids will remember the barn with old equipment from an old gas plant repainted in bright colors.

 Have you heard the one about “Zoe and the Swamp Monster?”
-This fun, easy hike at Tiger Mountain has the full tall tale with special signs and brochures for an immersive experience.
+This fun, easy hike at Tiger Mountain includes a full tall tale with special signs and brochures for an immersive experience.
 Kids will remember looking for all the wetland critters on Zoe’s journey.

 Let the young ones spread their wings in UW’s 230 acres of plant life, which includes seven different garden areas.
 Kids will remember the self-guided seasonal adventures, including a fall scavenger hunt.